szilagyi-sandor/ssm/conventions.md

 - use import aliases, when convenient and it is not coming from the same alias

 - import order is: vite/react, libraries, aliases (@), relative imports, styles, images

+- use rem and em css units when convenient